DylanGnatz/NBIoT-ShippingTracker/README.md

 ## 4. Deploy a MSSQL cloud database to Azure

+We'll start by deploying a cloud SQL database to Azure, which we can use to store our tracking data.

+On the Azure portal, click "SQL databases" under the Azure services header.
+Click add to create a new database.
+Create a resource group, enter a database name, and create a new server.

+Since we are only building a prototype, we can configure the database to use minimal DTUs and storage.
+Click "configure" and select the "basic" tab.
+Click "Apply."
+Navigate to "Review + Create", and click "Create" to Deploy your database.
+You now have an empty SQL database deployed to the cloud!

 ## 5. Create a database schema for storing the device commands

 ## 6. Use Sequelize to build insert/update functions for database interface